HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Overcoming sin.

-For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith.
-Who is he that overcometh the world, but he that believeth that Jesus is the Son of God?
+Who is he who overcomes the world, but he who believes that Jesus is the Son of God?
 (I John 5:4,5)

 Sometimes the above verse is used to prove that if we merely make a mental assent to the fact that Jesus is the Son of God we have overcome the world and there is little more we need to do.